slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.
 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.

 Do less to achieve more.
 You don't need to optimise everything.
 20% of your effort will give you 80% of output: it may be enough or even more than enough.
+80/20 is fractal!

 - Focus on 3 outcomes (not todos) per day and tackle the most important one in the morning.
 - Set specific, measurable, attainable, realistic and time-based goals.
 Always work with a specific purpose in mind.